 The bottom line of any tournament is the scoring and how efficiently the scoring committee runs the operation and gets the results out.
 There is nothing worse than waiting an hour for results.
 In the preparation and planning phases of the event ensure you assign enough people to do the scoring.
-If you are using a computer, assign a runner to bring the scorecards from the scoring area to the computer for posting.
+If you are using a computer, assign runner to bring the Score cards from the scoring area to the computer for posting.
 Keep the scoring secure so that only contestants and officials are allowed near the scoring table.
-The scoring table should be located in plain view near the 18th green to ensure players hand in their score cards immediately following their round.
-The scoring table should have a table cloth and a box or cup for the players to put their pencils when finished signing their cards.
-Remember, the scoring committee is responsible for the total score and the player is only responsible for the hole-by-hole totals.
+The scoring table should be located in plain view near the 18th green to ensure players handin their score cards immediately following their round.
+The scoring table should have at able cloth and a boxorcupfortheplayerstoputtheirpencilsinwhenfinishedsigningtheir cards.
+Remember, the scoring committee is responsible for the total score and the player is responsible for the hole-by-hole totals.

-The score board is the one item everyone sees, studies, commiserates over, and reviews their standings.
-As a result of this the score board should be your show case for the tournament.
-When you select an area to establish a score board it should face north or south so that it does not face the sun.
-This makes it much easier on the scorers and the spectators.
-It should also be in an area that will accommodate both players and spectators.
+The score board is the one item everyone sees, studies, commiserates over, and reviews to see who has to be at whom, or who is chasing who, and by how many shots.
+As a result ofth is the score board should be your show case for the tournament.
+When you select an area to establish a score board it should face north or south so that it dose not face the sun.
+This makes it much easier on the scorers and the spectators .It should also be in an area that will accommodate both players and spectators.
 When planning the score board's construction ensure that it is large enough to post the largest tournament the course can accommodate.
+Score sheets are then extelement that requires attention.
 It is important to ensure that you have enough score sheets to handle the event.
 You might consider having customized sheets printed for CISM.

 These are just a few of the considerations you must take into account when laying out the score sheets and score board.
-If you are using calligraphy pens make sure you have extras of the same size and color and that they do not dry up).
+If you are using calligraphy pensmak esure you have extrs of the same size and color and that they are not drie up (test the mall).
 The longest name determines the size pen you use.
 Don't crowd your work.
 Don't try to white out mistakes, as it never looks right.
-Use correction tape or cut portions of a score sheet to cover misprints.
+Use correction tape or cut portion so fa score sheet to cover misprints.
 A glue stick comes in very handy for repairs.
-Make sure you also have scissors, rule book, pairing sheet, note book, calculator, stapler, scorecards, tournament rules sheet, waste basket, sunglasses, sunscreen, and plastic to cover the score board in the event of rain, especially if it stays up overnight.
+Make sure you also have scissors, rule book, pairing sheet, note book, calculator, stapler, score cards, tournament rules sheet, waste basket, sunglasses, sunscreen, and plastic to cover the score board in the even to frain, especially if it stay sup overnight.
 Keep the area organized, clean, and free of spectators by roping off the score board area.

 The players' names should be listed alphabetically on the score sheets by country.
 This will make it easy to find the names when posting and easier for the spectators to find who they are looking for.
 Put the score sheet header in the same color as the country on the score card.
 Include summary sheets in your planning.
-Summary sheets give the contestants a quick reference as to where they are and where team stands overall.
+Summary sheets give the contest antsa quick reference as to where they are and where team stands overall.